leap-hand/LEAP_Hand_API/readme.md

 - Open [Dynamixel Wizard](https://emanual.robotis.com/docs/en/software/rplus1/dynamixel_wizard/) and find the correct port using the options button and put that in main.py or ros_example.py.
 Note, you cannot have Dynamixel wizard open while using the hand's API, the port will be "busy" with the other process.
 - On Ubuntu you can find the hand by ID using `/dev/serial/by-id` The ID will stay persistent on reboots.
 - We offically support Python and ROS, but other languages are supported by [Dynamixel SDK](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/overview/).
 - To improve latency on Ubuntu try these tips.
-Configure [USB Latency Settings in Ubuntu](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) and the [Dynamixel Python SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues/288)
+Configure [USB Latency Settings in Ubuntu](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) and the [Dynamixel Python SDK](https://github.com/ROBOTIS-GIT/DynamixelSDK/issues/288) and set the Return Delay Time  (Control Table Register 9 in Dynamixel Wizard) from 250 µs to 0 µs.

 #### Functionality
 - Leap Node allows you to command joint angles in different scalings.